 The traverse ended at Sta.
 Fe where we showered for a fee within the local communities.
 We headed for the side trip to Baguio City for dinner and short pasalubong-buying.
 But Josh and I opted to stay behind to further enjoy the Northern weather and its thrills.

 We couldn’t be happier that we climbed Mt.
 Ulap.
 Looking back, it’s the best way to start my Benguet mountain series.
 Mt.
 Ugo may have been too difficult for now.
 But pretty soon, I’m sure I will conquer it too.
-Special thanks to The Ef Society for adopting us the last minute.
 ‘Til the next time I see you, Cordilleras!

 Preparing for your Mt.
 Ulap eco-trail traverse